Setúbal Travel Guide 2025 & Things to Do

 6. Walk the Historic Center

-The beautiful promenade or hike through SetúSetúbal'sient city shines in the glow of the majestic cobblestone streets, small squares, and building decorations that can’t help but cause your breath to be taken every so often.
-Praça do Bocage refers to one of PortPortugal'st's famous poets, Manuel Maria Barbosa du Bocage, a native of Setúbal.
+The beautiful promenade or hike through Setúbal's city shines in the glow of the majestic cobblestone streets, small squares, and building decorations that can’t help but take your breath away every so often.
+Praça do Bocage is named after one of Portugal's famous poets, Manuel Maria Barbosa du Bocage, a native of Setúbal.
 The plaza is lined with cafes, shops and restaurants.

 As you amble through these streets, try to visit São Filipe Castle.
 Now partly in ruins, the ancient castle is a high peak overlooking Setúbal and the surrounding areas, offering stunning views.
-This castle was built in the 16th century to protect the town against such raiders and invasions and is a lasting symbol of the town's historical significance.
+This castle was built in the 16th century to protect the town against raiders and invaders and remains a lasting symbol of the town's historical significance.

 Santa Juliana Catholic parish church is remarkable because it clearly illustrates Gothic architecture within the town.
 Setúbal Cathedral also have Moorish and Romanesque elements.
 The eclectic mix of these buildings and historical sites is, then, the reason why it is crucial to every visit to the city center of Setúbal.